Document Console

 CloudFront/S3 Deployment

-CloudFront is not available in certain AWS regions (e.g., AWS GovCloud (US) West).
+CloudFront is not available in certain AWS regions, including AWS GovCloud (US) West.
 For these regions, use the Docker deployment option below.

 Docker Deployment

-For environments where CloudFront isn't available, FormKiQ provides an official Docker image.
+For environments where CloudFront is not available, or when you need to host the console yourself, FormKiQ provides an official Docker image.

 Prerequisites